thonny/thonny/thonny/plugins/help/plotter.rst

 Plotter
 ==========================
-Plotter is an extra pane in the Shell, which extracts numbers from the program output and displays them as line chart.
+Plotter is an add-on for the Shell, which extracts numbers from the program output and displays them as line chart.
 It can be useful for observing live sensor data coming from attached devices or even for analyzing static data (if you don't bother using more serious tools).
 It is inspired